Frequently Asked Questions

 Can I score a point even if I drop my clubs after attacking?

 Yes.
 Since the position of the game club decides which side scores (see above), any throw you have made with the game club before dropping your own clubs, including attack throws, still counts.
 This makes it easier to follow the game.
 It also makes it easier for beginners to play Volleyclub.
-Additionally, Volleyclub avoids becoming even more asymmetrical (see above) this way since you are more likely to drop after a successful defence rather than after receiving a serve.
+Additionally, Volleyclub avoids becoming even more asymmetrical (see above) since you are more likely to drop after a successful defence rather than after receiving a serve.
 If players had to catch all their clubs in order to score, breaking would be much harder and defence less rewarding.
 Also remember that Volleyclub is not primarily about keeping the pattern running.
 It is about finding the space your opponent cannot defend, even if you have to take great risks to do so.

 Why am I not allowed to touch the net?